transcelerate/ddf-home/getting-started.md

 ### Active Exploration

-Please expand the sections below to see links for information about about USDM, SDR Reference Implementation, and Open Source/GitHub.
+Expand these sections to see links for information about about USDM, SDR Reference Implementation, and Open Source/GitHub:

 <p></p>
 <details>